metaflow/apex-recoil/README.md

 I would appreciate a kind word and up arrow [on Reddit](https://www.reddit.com/r/apexlegends/comments/mosk0l/i_have_created_an_app_to_practice_recoils/).
 Or just tell your friends about it.

-You can also help this project by contributing to it.
-For example, you can [add more recoil patterns](https://github.com/metaflow/apex-recoil/issues/2) for weapons already listed or, especially, missing (like spitfire or re-45).

-First of all, check [contributing](./docs/contributing.md) and [Code of conduct](./docs/code-of-conduct.md).
+You can also help this project by suggesting an idea or contributing (I would still recommend to start with the idea).
+Check [contributing](./docs/contributing.md) and [Code of conduct](./docs/code-of-conduct.md).

 # License and disclaimers